The Mosaic Company (NYSE:MOS) Announces Quarterly Dividend of $0.15

 The Mosaic Company (NYSE:MOS – Get Rating) announced a quarterly dividend on Thursday, May 19th, Zacks reports.
-Shareholders of record on Thursday, June 2nd will be given a dividend of 0.15 per share by the basic materials company on Thursday, June 16th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.04%.
-The ex-dividend date of this dividend is Wednesday, June 1st.
+Investors of record on Thursday, June 2nd will be paid a dividend of 0.15 per share by the basic materials company on Thursday, June 16th.
+This represents a $0.60 dividend on an annualized basis and a yield of 1.04%.
+The ex-dividend date is Wednesday, June 1st.
 This is a positive change from Mosaic’s previous quarterly dividend of $0.11.

-Mosaic has raised its dividend by an average of 50.0% annually over the last three years and has increased its dividend annually for the last 1 consecutive years.
-Mosaic has a payout ratio of 4.3% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect Mosaic to earn $11.31 per share next year, which means the company should continue to be able to cover its $0.45 annual dividend with an expected future payout ratio of 4.0%.
+Mosaic has raised its dividend payment by an average of 50.0% per year over the last three years and has raised its dividend every year for the last 1 years.
+Mosaic has a dividend payout ratio of 4.3% indicating that its dividend is sufficiently covered by earnings.
+Research analysts expect Mosaic to earn $11.31 per share next year, which means the company should continue to be able to cover its $0.45 annual dividend with an expected future payout ratio of 4.0%.

-Mosaic announced that its Board of Directors has approved a share buyback plan on Tuesday, February 22nd that allows the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization allows the basic materials company to purchase up to 6% of its stock through open market purchases.
-Stock buyback plans are generally a sign that the company’s management believes its stock is undervalued.

-Several equities analysts recently commented on the stock.
-Piper Sandler increased their target price on shares of Mosaic from $57.00 to $80.00 and gave the company an “overweight” rating in a report on Monday, March 7th.
-Berenberg Bank cut shares of Mosaic from a “buy” rating to a “hold” rating and set a $50.00 price target for the company. in a research report on Thursday, February 24th.
-Mizuho lifted their price target on shares of Mosaic from $59.00 to $89.00 in a research report on Friday, April 29th.
-Zacks Investment Research cut shares of Mosaic from a “strong-buy” rating to a “hold” rating and set a $66.00 price target for the company. in a research report on Tuesday.
-Finally, Stifel Nicolaus lifted their price target on shares of Mosaic from $49.00 to $55.00 and gave the company a “hold” rating in a research report on Tuesday, March 1st.
-Nine research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $64.59.

-In related news, Director Denise C. Johnson sold 24,427 shares of Mosaic stock in a transaction on Monday, May 16th.
-The shares were sold at an average price of $65.00, for a total value of $1,587,755.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, SVP Corrine D. Ricard sold 10,000 shares of the business’s stock in a transaction on Monday, March 21st.
-The stock was sold at an average price of $67.00, for a total transaction of $670,000.00.
+In related news, VP Walter F. Precourt III sold 9,647 shares of the stock in a transaction on Monday, April 18th.
+The stock was sold at an average price of $78.00, for a total value of $752,466.00.
+Following the transaction, the vice president now owns 75,000 shares of the company’s stock, valued at $5,850,000.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, SVP Corrine D. Ricard sold 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, April 14th.
+The shares were sold at an average price of $77.00, for a total transaction of $770,000.00.
+Following the transaction, the senior vice president now directly owns 55,501 shares of the company’s stock, valued at approximately $4,273,577.
 The disclosure for this sale can be found here.
-Insiders sold 99,039 shares of company stock valued at $7,169,395 over the last quarter.
-Company insiders own 0.57% of the company’s stock.
+Insiders have sold a total of 99,039 shares of company stock valued at $7,169,395 over the last three months.
+Corporate insiders own 0.57% of the company’s stock.

-A number of large investors have recently modified their holdings of MOS.
-High Net Worth Advisory Group LLC acquired a new stake in shares of Mosaic during the first quarter worth approximately $33,000.
-Penserra Capital Management LLC bought a new stake in shares of Mosaic during the first quarter valued at about $44,000.
-Carolinas Wealth Consulting LLC raised its stake in shares of Mosaic by 3,186.4% during the first quarter.
-Carolinas Wealth Consulting LLC now owns 723 shares of the basic materials company’s stock valued at $48,000 after purchasing an additional 701 shares in the last quarter.
-Parkside Financial Bank & Trust raised its stake in shares of Mosaic by 57.6% during the first quarter.
-Parkside Financial Bank & Trust now owns 900 shares of the basic materials company’s stock valued at $60,000 after purchasing an additional 329 shares in the last quarter.
-Finally, Stonebridge Capital Advisors LLC grew its holdings in Mosaic by 20.1% during the first quarter.
-Stonebridge Capital Advisors LLC now owns 3,135 shares of the basic materials company’s stock worth $208,000 after acquiring an additional 525 shares during the period.
+A number of large investors have recently bought and sold shares of MOS.
+High Net Worth Advisory Group LLC purchased a new position in shares of Mosaic in the first quarter worth about $33,000.
+Penserra Capital Management LLC purchased a new position in Mosaic in the first quarter worth approximately $44,000.
+Carolinas Wealth Consulting LLC lifted its position in shares of Mosaic by 3,186.4% during the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 723 shares of the basic materials company’s stock worth $48,000 after buying an additional 701 shares during the last quarter.
+Parkside Financial Bank & Trust lifted its position in shares of Mosaic by 57.6% during the 1st quarter.
+Parkside Financial Bank & Trust now owns 900 shares of the basic materials company’s stock worth $60,000 after buying an additional 329 shares during the last quarter.
+Finally, Stonebridge Capital Advisors LLC increased its holdings in shares of Mosaic by 20.1% in the 1st quarter.
+Stonebridge Capital Advisors LLC now owns 3,135 shares of the basic materials company’s stock valued at $208,000 after acquiring an additional 525 shares during the period.
 82.54% of the stock is owned by institutional investors.

+MOS has been the subject of several recent research reports.
+Zacks Investment Research downgraded shares of Mosaic from a “strong-buy” rating to a “hold” rating and set a $66.00 price objective for the company. in a research report on Tuesday.
+Citigroup lifted their price target on Mosaic from $49.00 to $74.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 22nd.
+Piper Sandler lifted their price target on Mosaic from $57.00 to $80.00 and gave the company an “overweight” rating in a report on Monday, March 7th.
+Morgan Stanley lifted their price target on Mosaic from $40.00 to $60.00 and gave the stock an “equal weight” rating in a research report on Thursday, March 17th.
+Finally, StockNews.com started coverage on Mosaic in a research note on Thursday, March 31st.
+They issued a “buy” rating on the stock.
+Nine analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of $64.59.

+Mosaic declared that its board has initiated a share buyback plan on Tuesday, February 22nd that permits the company to repurchase $1.00 billion in outstanding shares.
+This repurchase authorization permits the basic materials company to purchase up to 6% of its stock through open market purchases.
+Stock repurchase plans are generally an indication that the company’s management believes its shares are undervalued.

 Mosaic Company Profile (Get Rating)